rails/rails/guides/source/active_record_callbacks.md

 To use the available callbacks, you need to implement and register them.
-Implementation can be done in a multitude of ways like using ordinary methods, blocks and procs, or defining custom callback objects using callback classes.
+Implementation can be done in a multitude of ways like using ordinary methods, blocks and procs, or defining custom callback objects using classes.
 Let's go through each of these implementation techniques.

 You can implement the callbacks as a **macro-style method that calls an ordinary